Five key steps

 3. Check the specific course entry requirements, which can be found on individual course listings in our Coursefinder

-4. Contact the department if you need any advice about a particular programme for example, if you need advice on which specific course to apply for
+4. Contact the department if you need any advice about a particular course for example, if you need advice on which specific course to apply for

 5. Consider the supporting documents you might need to upload as part of your application (see below)